Sarah Hegazi

 Sarah Hegazi (سارة حجازي; 1 October 1989 – 14 June 2020; also rendered Hegazy or Higazy) was an Egyptian writer, LGBTQ activist, and socialist.
 She was arrested and imprisoned in Egypt for three months after waving a rainbow flag at a Mashrou' Leila concert in 2017 in Cairo.
 Hegazi subsequently suffered from post-traumatic stress disorder (PTSD) as a result of the torture she endured in prison.
-She committed suicide in June 2020.
+She died by suicide in June 2020.

 Early life and education

 Hegazi was born on 1 October 1989 to an Egyptian conservative middle-class family; she was the eldest of four siblings.
 She helped her mother take care of her siblings after her father, a high school science teacher, died.
 Pictures of a young Hegazi in conservative Islamic garb, including a hijab, surfaced after her death.
 Hegazi wore the hijab until she came out as a lesbian in 2016.

 In 2010, Hegazi graduated from Thebas Academy with a bachelor's degree in information systems and the American University in Cairo Continuing Education Center in 2016.
 Through distance learning, Hegazi completed certificates in "Fighting for Equality: 1950–2018", "Feminism and Social Justice", "Research Methods", "Diversity and Inclusion in the Workplace", and "Understanding Violence" at Columbia University, University of California Santa Cruz, SOAS University of London, the University of Pittsburgh, and Emory University.